Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Introduction

 Later, we match the boundary time-dependent entanglement entropy with an extremal area in dS$_2$ space.
 We recover for the first time a RT formula for dS$_2$/CFT$_1$ with a concrete boundary theory dual, which does not display some of the not-well understood features of dS/CFT in higher dimensional templates.
-To do this, we take a triple-scaling limit in the boundary theory, which is defined in a way that the DSSYK Hamiltonian in this limit reproduces the generator of spatial displacements at $\mathcal{I}^\pm$ in dS$_2$ JT gravity, recently studied by \cite{Heller:2025ddj}.
+To do this, we take a triple-scaling limit in the boundary theory {around the maximum of the energy spectrum}, which is defined in a way that the DSSYK Hamiltonian in this limit reproduces the generator of spatial displacements at $\mathcal{I}^\pm$ in dS$_2$ JT gravity, recently studied by \cite{Heller:2025ddj}.
 We evaluate the entanglement entropy in the DSSYK in this limit, and we compare it to the dilaton (i.e.~a codimension-two area) of dS JT gravity (see e.g. \cite{Svesko:2022txo} or App.~\ref{app:sine dilaton} for the definition of the bulk theory) at the RT surface in the bulk (which corresponds to a point in two-dimensional gravity).
-Manifestly, the boundary theory at $\mathcal{I}^\pm$ is \emph{still unitary}, in contrast to other approaches to dS/CFT (see e.g.~\cite{Vasiliev:1999ba,Vasiliev:1990en,Anninos:2011ui,Ng:2012xp,Anninos:2012ft,Hikida:2021ese,Hikida:2022ltr}).
+Manifestly, the boundary theory at $\mathcal{I}^\pm$ is \emph{still unitary}, in contrast to other approaches to dS/CFT (see e.g.~\cite{Vasiliev:1999ba,Vasiliev:1990en,Anninos:2011ui,Ng:2012xp,Anninos:2012ft,Hikida:2021ese,Hikida:2022ltr}). {We present analogous computation for the low-energy limit of the DSSYK energy spectrum and JT gravity, based on \cite{Tang:2024xgg}.}

 We interpret the result in terms of sine dilaton gravity (more evidence for this relation in the dS JT gravity limit of sine dilaton gravity appears in \cite{Heller:2025ddj,Blommaert:2025rgw,Okuyama:2025hsd}) \emph{without} assuming its duality with the DSSYK model as input in our calculations.
-The entropy in the DSSYK model that we computed corresponds to holographic entanglement entropy between points at the asymptotic boundary of the effective AdS$_2$ black hole in sine dilaton gravity (Fig. \ref{fig:bulk_picture}).
-Furthermore, there is \emph{no need to introduce auxiliary time-like boundaries} to define a thermal ensemble in the spacetime (e.g.~from the HH preparation of state); this is defined in the effective AdS geometry (see Sec. \ref{ssec:higher dimensions} for more details).}
+The entropy in the DSSYK model that we computed {in the upper edge of the energy spectrum} corresponds to holographic entanglement entropy between points at the asymptotic boundary of the effective AdS$_2$ black hole in sine dilaton gravity.
+Furthermore, there is \emph{no need to introduce auxiliary time-like boundaries} to define a thermal ensemble in the spacetime (e.g.~from the HH preparation of state); this is defined in the effective AdS geometry (see Sec. \ref{ssec:higher dS/CFT} for more details).